Parnell Motley: Tampa Bay Buccaneers

 Motley signed with the Tampa Bay Buccaneers as an undrafted free agent on May 4, 2020, and made the team's 53-man roster after training camp.
-He played in two games before being waived on October 12, 2020.
+He played in two games before being waived on October 12.

 San Francisco 49ers

 On October 13, 2020, Motley was claimed off waivers by the San Francisco 49ers.
-Motley was waived by the 49ers on October 26, 2020, and re-signed to the practice squad two days later.
+Motley was waived by the 49ers on October 26, and re-signed to the practice squad two days later.

 Denver Broncos

 On December 16, 2020, Motley was signed by the Denver Broncos off the 49ers practice squad.
-He was waived on August 31, 2021.
+He was waived by the Broncos on August 31, 2021.

 Detroit Lions

-On September 2, 2021, Motley was signed to the Detroit Lions practice squad.
+On September 2, 2021, Motley was signed to the Detroit Lions' practice squad.
 He signed a reserve/future contract with the Lions on January 10, 2022.
-He was waived on May 10, 2022.
+Motley was waived by Detroit on May 10.

 Cleveland Browns

 On May 18, 2022, Motley signed with the Cleveland Browns.
-He was waived on August 22, 2022.
+He was waived by Cleveland on August 22.

 Calgary Stampeders

 On September 29, 2022, Motley signed with the Calgary Stampeders of the Canadian Football League (CFL).
-After spending time on practice roster, he was released at end of 2022 season.
+After spending time on practice roster, he was released at end of the season.